mitre/saf_action/README.md

 Example:

-* `convert:asff2hdf -i asff-findings.json -o output-file-name.json`
+* `convert asff2hdf -i asff-findings.json -o output-file-name.json`
 * More examples can be found at [SAF CLI Usage](https://github.com/mitre/saf#usage)
-* NOTE: This action does not support `view:heimdall`.
+* NOTE: This action does not support `view heimdall`.

 ### Output